Pa1kumar45/Health-Connect-MERN/INTERVIEW-VIDEO-CHAT.md

 3. If accepted:
    - Gets camera/microphone access
    - Creates `RTCPeerConnection`
-   - Sets remote description (caller's offer)
+   - Sets remote description (caller's offer): "offer" is a (SDP) message sent by the     caller that describes their media setup.

+The callee sets this offer as the remote description:
    - Generates SDP answer
    - Sends answer back via `answer-call` event